CONTACT US

 What is Tailwind CSS?

-Tailwind CSS – I think it would be hard to find a developer who has never heard of it.
-It’s one of the most popular CSS frameworks right now, used by OpenAI, Shopify or Loom.
+Tailwind is one of the most popular CSS frameworks right now, used by OpenAI, Shopify or Loom.
 It’s utility-based, making dev’s work easier and enabling rapid UI development.

 Today I will discuss what exactly it is, what are its main benefits and how to configure it.
 And believe me, once you try it, you won’t want to use anything else.